 Affects recovery after the pandemic

-– Even before the war broke out, the year 2022 was predicted to be an economically tough year in many parts of the world.
-The recovery after the pandemic had not had time to start properly in many low-income countries and the consequences of the war mean that another crisis is added on top of several other crises due to the pandemic, climate change and conflicts, says Carin Jämtin.
+– The budget restriction will have serious consequences for people living in poverty in various parts of the world.
+Even before the war broke out, the year 2022 was predicted to be an economically tough year in many parts of the world.
+The recovery after the pandemic had not had time to start properly in many low-income countries and the consequences of the war mean that another crisis is added on top of the pandemic, climate change and conflicts, says Carin Jämtin, Sida’s Director-General.